 - Team Members: Sandhya Sharma, Romi Adhikari, Shreya Pandey, Kalpana Yadav

 These experiments sent to space/near-space environments have been retrieved from the NASA facilities back to the Cubes in Space office and then to the NASO office on January 26, 2022.
 Now the students involved will test the data/results from the experiments and verify their hypothesis.

-We will soon open the application for ‘Cubes in Space NASO 2022’.
+We are now accepting application for ‘Cubes in Space NASO 2023’.
 The eligibility criteria are:

 - Students must demonstrate strong motivation to work in a space experiment

-Any further details will be provided prior to the call for application.
+Click here to register for the program.
 To learn more about the program, please visit www.nepalastronomicalsociety.org/CubesInSpace or call our office number 9843708248 (During office hours only).